 - a Fellow of the RACP, its Divisions, Faculties or Chapters

 - nominated by a Fellow or trainee of the RACP

 Nominees cannot submit a nomination on their own behalf.

 The Eric Susman Prize recipient receives:

-- the Eric Susman Medal, presented at the College Ceremony at RACP Congress 2021 in Brisbane
+- the Eric Susman Medal, presented at the 2022 RACP College Ceremony

-- return economy airfares and up to 3 nights' accommodation to attend the College Ceremony
+- travel and accommodation to attend the College Ceremony